Posted on February 28, 2020

 The Third Couple:

 On April 10, 1988, two kids from Christopher Newport University – both perfect in-synched with the killer’s victim profile – were reported missing after attending a party in Newport News during their first date together.
-Cassandra Lee Hailey, 18 and Richard Keith Call, 20, simply dropped off the face of the Earth on that Spring evening.
+Cassandra Lee Hailey, 18, and Richard Keith Call, 20, dropped off the face of the Earth on that Spring evening.
 The only evidence of any wrongdoing was the discovery of Call’s red Toyota Celica, unoccupied at the York River Overlook.

 A small caveat before we spring forth into the latest horror room, the third couple’s link to the Parkway Murders is somewhat debatable.
 Why?
 Mainly because no bodies have ever been uncovered.
-They are both presumed dead, and evidence points to the same madman or madwoman responsible from the other killings.
+They are both presumed dead, and evidence points to the same madman or madwoman responsible for the other killings.
 Still, some investigators are on the fence and don’t want to definitively classify their disappearance as part of the serial killer’s cycle.

 The Fourth Couple:

 Just after Labor Day weekend 1989, Annamaria Phelps, 18, and Daniel Later, 21, vanished while en route to Virginia Beach.
-By that time, local police were well aware that there was a predator on the loose and they had a somewhat bivouac profile to work-off.
-The FBI, working in unison with the region’s law enforcement had a victim criteria in their arsenal.
-The second Annamaria and Daniel were reported missing, the red-flags went up and the district devolved into a panic.
+By that time, local police were well aware that there was a predator on the loose, and they had a somewhat bivouac profile to work-off.
+The FBI, working in unison with the region’s law enforcement, had a victim criteria in their arsenal.
+The second Annamaria and Daniel were reported missing, the red-flags went up, and the district devolved into a panic.